Brandon-short/Brandon-short.github.io/ccna.md

 ## Subnetting

--Subnetting when given an IP
+- Subnetting when given an IP
 172.17.34.122 / 20
 172.17.X.122
 X = the binary equivalent of 34